-- Employers must record each fatality, injury or illness that is: - work-related; and - a new case; and - meets one or more of the general recording criteria contained in sections 1904.7-1904.12 - The same recording criteria will be applied to both injuries and illnesses, i.e., no longer are all illnesses recordable.
+- Employers must record each fatality, injury, or illness that is: - work-related; and - a new case; and - meets one or more of the general recording criteria contained in sections 1904.7-1904.12

 Establishing Work Relationship

 - If an event results in an injury/illness in the work environment, it is presumed work-related. - A case is considered work-related if an event or exposure in the work environment either caused or contributed to the resulting condition. - A pre-existing injury or illness is considered workrelated if an event or exposure in the work environment SIGNIFICANTLY aggravated the condition.